 Depression is one of the most common mental health issues.
 If you are feeling consistently 'low' and been finding it impossible to have fun or enjoy your life for quite a long time, then you may be suffering from depression.

-Depression can be extremely difficult to talk about, often because your friends, colleagues or family don't understand or see you as being weak and tell you to "Snap out of it".
+Depression can be extremely difficult to talk about, often because your friends, colleagues or family don't understand, or see you as being weak.
+They may tell you to "Snap out of it!".
 You may decide to hide how you feel from everyone to stop you feeling like a liar, or a fraud, or 'just broken', and pretend everything is ok.
 This makes it difficult for you to ask for help.

 No one person's depression is the same as another's.